EOSIO/eos/lstests/doc/README.md

 1. Initialize a cluster
 2. Test on the cluster

-In order to initialize cluster, three sub-steps are needed:
+In order to initialize a cluster, three sub-steps are needed:

 (1) create a `Logger` object